 Emira worked at the front desk of the Green Party for only 5 weeks before she got offered a job by the regional director of the U.S. Census Bureau after the director noticed a caring interaction between Emira and her son at an event.
 Emira worked for her as an administrative assistant and enjoyed her job.

 Emira moved on with her life, thinking of Briar occasionally.
-She hoped that Briar would be a self sufficient person but also dreaded that she would just hire someone to fill the any holes and not find her own way.
+She hoped that Briar would be a self-sufficient person, but also dreaded that she would just hire someone to fill any holes and not find her own way.

 Note that Amazon Links are affiliate links.
 This means that I earn a small commission on qualifying purchases made at Amazon if you use this link to make a purchase.